hauberk-app/docs/docs/index.md

 # Welcome!

-Hauberk is a transactional, marketing, and inbound email platform focused on reliability, and simlpifying DNS management.
+Hauberk is a transactional, marketing, and inbound email platform focused on reliability, and simplifying DNS management.